tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 })
 ```

-the defualt config brings all the popular stuff and for most projects its enough.
+The default config brings all the popular stuff and for most projects it's enough.
 I wasn't that lucky as Terminal7 can be installed as a PWA which means it has a
 manifest, icons and worker script.
-This proved simple enough as the VitePWA plugin.
+This proved simple enough using the VitePWA plugin.
 It generates the manifest and
 the worker (using workerbox under the hood) based on a clear config:

 ```TypeScript